Maexerich/radar_rig_sensor_fusion/README.md

     <img src="images/PXL_20250218_163010295.jpg" width="45%" />
 </p>

-# Radar Rig for data collection to compare radar sensors TIAWR1843AOP with ZadarLabs ZPrime
+# Radar Rig with TIAWR1843AOP and ZadarLabs ZPrime
 _Nvidia Jetson credentials: username/password is radar/radar and can be found at 10.10.10.241 in the flynet-an network._

 This repository provides an overview of the test rig developed.
 It is a ROS package, including different launch files to take different measurements.